Bhandari008/house_damage_prediction/README.md

 Some common EDA steps we followed in the project are:

-* __overview of the data:__ Overviewed the dataset, including the number of rows and columns, column names, data types, and missing values.
+* __Overview of the data:__  To provide a summary of the data, including the number of rows and columns, column names, data types, and missing values.

-* __Summarizing the data:__ Calculated summary statistics for the numerical features in the dataset, such as count, mean, standard deviation, minimum, and maximum values to get a sense of the central tendency and spread of the data.
+* __Summarizing the data:__ To get summary statistics for the numerical features in the dataset, such as count, mean, standard deviation, minimum, and maximum values to get a sense of the central tendency and spread of the data.
 We also performed summary statistics for the categorical features in the dataset, such as count, unique values, and the most common value.

 * __Checking for missing values:__ To make sure there are no missing values in the data set, as these can cause issues with analysis and modeling.